The first-of-its-kind facility at 247 Freshwater Way will celebrate grand opening activities Sept. 9-12.

 Ultimately, this thinking, along with the Water Council's broad group of stakeholders, led to the mix of tenants at the building that not only includes organizations that have been a part of the project since the beginning, but companies such as Milwaukee-based Michael Best & Friedrich LLP, which will provide legal services, and Wauwatosa-based Wipfli LLP, which will provide accounting services.

 Larger companies such as West Milwaukee-based Rexnord Corp., Franklin Park, Ill.-based Sloan Valve Co. and Veolia Water North America have offices in the building.
-The state government is also represented there, in the form of the Wisconsin Economic Development Council (WEDC), which moved its Milwaukee office to the new building.
+The state government is also represented there, in the form of the Wisconsin Economic Development Corporation (WEDC), which moved its Milwaukee office to the new building.

 Academia is represented in the form of the University of Wisconsin-Milwaukee School of Freshwater Sciences, the first graduate school in the nation dedicated solely to the study of freshwater and UW-Whitewater.